pentagramswheel/libra/README.md

 ###### graduate

-The `graduate` method adds a user `user` to a spreadsheet list of LaunchPoint graduates and gives them the "LaunchPoint Graduate" role.
+The `graduate` method adds a user `user` to a spreadsheet list of MIT graduates and gives them a graduate role.

 ###### runCmd

-The `runCmd` method runs the `lpgrad`/`iograd` commands and outputs the result in a channel `outChannel`, the origin channel otherwise, given the command `cmd` and its parameters/options `args`.
+The `runCmd` method runs the `lp/io grad` commands and outputs the result in a channel `outChannel`, the origin channel otherwise, given the command `cmd` and its parameters/options `args`.

 ----